micro-librarians/obs-study-apps/README.md

 ```

 ### Notes:
 - The file `.forgeignore` is intended to prevent files/folders from being included in the app package, but it does not seem to work so file size is currently bloated.
 Looking for a solution.
+- files to be excluded:
+  - 145MB -> `./obs-study-apps.app/Contents/Resources/app/apps/obs-study/.next`
+  - and maybe:
+    - 78M ->	`./obs-study-apps.app/Contents/Resources/app/node_modules/@next`